phillord/mathjax-latex/README.md

 You can use wp-latex syntax, `$latex E=mc^2$`.
 Parameters can be specified as with wp-latex but will be ignored.
 This means that MathJax-LaTeX should be a drop-in replacement for wp-latex.
 Because this conflicts with wp-latex, this behaviour is blocked when wp-latex is present, and must be explicitly enabled in the settings.

-You can also specify `[nomathjax]` -- this will block mathjax on the current page, regardless of other tags.
+You can also specify `[nomathjax]` -- this will block MathJax on the current page, regardless of other tags.

 MathJax-LaTeX is developed on [GitHub](https://github.com/phillord/mathjax-latex).